 It is as yet unclear whether or not he will be able to remain at home while the appeal takes place.

-We’ll have a separate story on the sentencing itself, and what it points beyond itself to say.
 Now back to the pre-sentencing story, a number of parts of which turned out to be unexpectedly relevant to Judge Fischer’s explanation of how she arrived at this morning’s decision to send MRT to prison for 42 months

 Waiting for sentencing